Skyscanner/backpack/packages/bpk-component-calendar/DOCS.md

   - `withCalendarState` default export creates calendar using all our exports to construct component - which keeps track of the calendar state.
 In theory a custom state manager could be used for the calendar but would require a lot more effort to create and maintain from a consumer perspective.

-  - `compostCalendar` - takes 4 input components that can be customised outside of the default exports for custom calendar implementations.
+  - `composeCalendar` - takes 4 input components that can be customised outside of the default exports for custom calendar implementations.
 Which will then construct a calendar based on the inputs provided or exclude them if they are not passed.
     - `BpkCalendarNav`, `BpkCalenderGridHeader` - are optional components for rendering the calendar
     - `BpkCalendarGrid`, `BpkCalendarDate` - are required for creating the calendar component but can be customised to design requirements.